Downtown Eugene

 From 1900 to about 1960, between 10% and 50% of the city's population attended partner dances every weekend in downtown Eugene.

-But there's a problem in the comparison ... partner dancing was not only the major form of social dance, it was the major point of live music at the time.
+But there's a problem in the comparison ... partner dancing was not only the major form of social dance, it was the major reason for live music at the time.
 Even rock-and-roll was originally played for partner dancing, and the styling solo moves you'd show your partner eventually became the solo-dancers-in-a-crowd system that took over the dance scene worldwide.

 The problem now is obvious, often in the same facility.
 Like a dozen now defunct downtown venues, the WOW Hall, in its current building, held regular, never-preempted social dances.
 These would not conflict with live music, because live music was intended for dancers.
 But today, in the same venue, dancers can't have regular partner dances at the WOW Hall ... they get kicked out because they are a vast minority in the social and music scene.